umddb/cmsc424-fall2015/project5/README.md

 Spark is already installed on the virtual machines.
 However, since there has been a significant version change since then, we will install and use the latest version.

 1. Download the Spark package at http://spark.apache.org/downloads.html.
 We will use **Version 1.5.1, Pre-built for CDH 4**.
 2. Move the downloaded file to the `/home/terrapin/spark` directory (or somewhere else), and uncompress it using:
 `tar zxvf spark-1.5.1-bin-cdh4.tgz`
 3. This will create a new directory: `spark-1.5.1-bin-cdh4`.
 4. Set the SPARKHOME variable: `export SPARKHOME=/home/terrapin/spark/spark-1.5.1-bin-cdh4` (modify accordingly if you uncompressed it somewhere else)
+5. If you want to reduce the amount of output that SPARK is producing, copy the `log4j.properties` file into `$SPARKHOME/conf`.

 We are ready to use Spark.